|Target version:||current: 2.2.0|

 Perhaps OpenSSL::PKCS7::SignerInfo.name should be considered for removal since the method name is misleading.

-#2 Updated by Joseph Coyle 12 months ago
+#2 Updated by Joseph Coyle about 1 year ago

 Because of this bug I have been looking at why it is so difficult to get useful identifying info for pkcs7 signers.
 I see that OpenSSL provides a utility function to extract a certificate from a pkcs7 message corresponding to a supplied signer info struct called PKCS7certfromsignerinfo.